-Following a historic year of achievements for AstraZeneca, we helped them celebrate their success with a 12-minute annual review animation which, despite its length, engaged employees worldwide thanks to a polished and dynamic style.
+Creative ways to communicate with employees – Following a historic year of achievements, we helped AstraZeneca celebrate their success with a 12-minute annual review animation which, despite its length, engaged employees worldwide thanks to a polished and dynamic style.

 Following an extremely successful year for AstraZeneca, driven by their commitment to the three pillars underpinning everything they do – Achieve scientific leadership, Return to growth and Be a great place to work – our client wanted to communicate their achievements in medicine development in a way that felt open and inclusive to all employees across the globe, and that would transmit a sense of true recognition, gratitude and celebration.